 Hue magnificent palaces and elaborate mausoleums still resonate with the glories of the Nguyen dynasty.

-Hue Citadel’s most crucial part is the Imperial City – the seat of power during the Nguyen dynasty.
+Hue Citadel’s most crucial part is the Hall of Supreme Harmony.